Joanne (Lady Gaga song): Music video

 Gaga walking across a bridge in the music video.
-The scene was consired by Elite Dailys Hollee Actman Becker as a symbol of Joanne crossing into the afterlife.
+The scene was considered by Elite Dailys Hollee Actman Becker as a symbol of Joanne crossing into the afterlife.

 On January 24, 2018, Gaga revealed on Twitter that she would be releasing a music video along with a piano version of the song.
 The release was accompanied by the singer asking for donation to the Lupus Research Alliance based in New York City.
 The clip, which debuted online two days later, continues the loose narrative depicted in the previous music videos for the Joanne album.
 It starts from where the music video of "John Wayne" had ended, with Gaga venturing into the woods carrying her guitar.
 The "Joanne" video alternates between black and white and colored scenes, showing the singer playing instruments, wandering outdoors, playing pool with her friends, and walking alone in the forest.
-The opening slide talks about who Joanne was, with the closing slide showing her birthday and the day of her passing.
+The opening slide talks about who Joanne was, with the closing slide showing her birthday and the day of her death.
 The video features a cameo appearance from Gaga's sister, Natali Germanotta.

 Joey Nolfi from Entertainment Weekly described the visual as "gorgeous", feeling that it "seems to favor the beauty of the journey over the destination...
 We still don't know where [Gaga] thinks she's going."
 Hollee Actman Becker from Elite Daily found symbolism in the scene showing Gaga crossing a bridge with a rainbow in the sky.
 She believed it to portray Joanne crossing into the afterlife.
 "What an amazing tribute — so beautiful and raw", Becker concluded.
 W magazine's Evelyn Wang commended Gaga for releasing a music video of an already old song, and noted how the clip was a "far cry from the psychedelic grindhouse bacchanalia of 'John Wayne', [and] is a stripped-down, folksy walk through the woods...
 Since 'Joanne' is a raw, emotional ballad, and the piano version of it even more so, the camera refuses to stray from the catharsis happening on Gaga's face."
 Megan Reynolds from Jezebel agreed with Wang, described the video as "soft and quietly sweet" and added that "Gaga gives us the best version of herself" in the clip.